THE SCIENCE OF OBESITY MANAGEMENT

 CHOOSING A DIET OR NEW EATING PLAN

 To lose weight you need to burn more calories than you consume.
 Every diet plan works on this principal.
 However, your biology and body weight regulation systems will attempt to to defend any attempt you make, thus causing the almost 95% weight regain rate after any program.
 It is important your choose a weight loss program that allows you to lose weight without triggering your defences.
 Uncontrolled hunger is a sure path to failure.
-We can help you choose the diet that works for you using the best scientific evidence available.
+Your doctor can help you choose the diet that works for you using the best scientific evidence available.

 WEIGHT LOSS MEDICATIONS